JuliaReach/Project-Ideas/README.md

 For additional information see https://julialang.org/jsoc/

-## :fast_forward: GPU-accelerated reachability for structural mechanics
+## GPU-accelerated reachability for structural mechanics

 **Description.** This project aims at pushing the frontier of reachability methods for the class of semi-discrete linear PDEs by use of distributed high-performance computing and GPU computing (the candidate will pick one of those two approaches).
 Problems considered fall into the category of linearized PDEs from the domain of structural mechanics [1], which, under spatial discretization using the finite-element method ([FEM](https://en.wikipedia.org/wiki/Finite_element_method)), are transformed into a system of second-order (or first-order) linear ODEs typically of the form `Mx''(t) + Kx'(t) + Cx(t) = F(t)` where both `x(0)` and `F(t)` are specified in terms of sets.
 Note that for a system with `n` degrees of freedom and a box of initial conditions, `2^n` trajectories are required to simulate all possible behaviors only in the vertices.
 Such approach is intractable if `n` is large.
 We take a different, set-based approach: solve the dynamical system using the *sets* given in the initial problem formulation, instead of computing individual trajectories.